 The dragons of Khoras are unlike the dragons of other worlds.
 In other realms across the multiverse, there are tales of dragons that speak eloquently, wield powerful spells like a wizard and even some that can shapeshift into human form.
 Not so here.
 The dragons of Khoras are animals.
 They are immensely huge, powerful, iron-clawed, scale plated beasts... but still, just animals.
 Khoras dragons do not speak and have no magic about them.
 They cast no spells and have never been known to shapeshift into the likeness of a human or other race.

 Neverless, they are the most dangerous creatures on the planet.
 Dragon armor is nearly impenetrable.
 Even magic swords have been known to shatter against their scales.
 Dragon fire is hot enough to melt plate armor, shatter stones and level forests to ash.
 They can grind most other creatures into powder with little effort.
 Taking on a Khorasian dragon is a fool's quest, even for great heroes.
-Slaying a dragon is a rare event - the kind of once-in-a-generation, kingdom-saving, legendary feat about which bards will sing for ages.
+Slaying a dragon is a rare event - the kind of once-in-a-generation, kingdom-saving, legendary feat about which bards will write folktales and tavern songs.

 Exact statistics will vary depending on your gaming system of choice.
-The entire Khoras website is systemelss and that goes for this page too.
+The entire Khoras website is systemless and that goes for this page too.
 I'm not going to give game stats for a Khorasian dragon.
-I will only say that dragons should be magnificent, awe-inspiring creatures that adventurers, even heroes, should fear.
-If your players plan on taking on a dragon, it should be the toughest fight of their lives.
+I will only say that dragons should be magnificent, awe-inspiring creatures that ought cause the would-be dragon slayer to tremble in his boots.
+If your players plan on doing battle with a dragon, it should be the toughest fight of their lives.
 Do not make it an easy fight.
-A battle with a dragon should be a suicidal mission.
-Only the toughest heroes, with lots of preparation and luck, have even a slim chance.
-Anyone who doesn't respect the dragon... kill them and don't feel guilty about it.
+A battle with a dragon should be a fantastic, memorable, near-suicidal mission.
+Only the toughest heroes, with lots of preparation and luck, should have even a slim chance.
+Simply put... anyone who fails to respect a dragon deserves to die.

 Even though dragons have excellent color vision, they don't rely on sight alone.
 Dragons also have excellent hearing and will pick up the smallest sound from even the most careful intruder.
 A dragon's sense of smell is so sensitive that the dragon can locate and do battle with an invisible opponent with no penalties.
 When outdoors, a dragon can often smell prey at a range of several kilometers.

 Dragons have no society.
 They only encounter each other when mating and this is rare.
 Each dragon claims its own territory which may be in any climate and may be as large as forty thousand square kilometers.
 Within its territory, a dragon may hunt anything it considers edible.
 Dragons often hoard anything with sparkling beauty.
 This includes reflective or brightly shiny metals, gems and jewelry, magic items that glow or items that light up in some way.
-Such items are scattered about the innermost part of the lair, the sleeping chamber.
+Such items are often gathered and placed or hung about the innermost part of the lair, the sleeping chamber.